-Australian Aboriginal man.
+Australian Aboriginal Art and Storytelling

 Australian Aboriginal art is one of the oldest continuing art traditions in the world.
 Much of the most important knowledge of aboriginal society was conveyed through different kinds of storytelling—including narratives that were spoken, performed as dances or songs, and those that were painted.
 In this lesson students will learn about the Aboriginal storytelling tradition through the spoken word and through visual culture.
 They will have the opportunity to hear stories of the Dreamtime told by the Aboriginal people, as well as to investigate Aboriginal storytelling in contemporary dot paintings.